 Exit route: Postgraduate Diploma in Educational Studies

-Those students who, for any reason, do not wish to continue to the dissertation on the M.Ed. programme may, after satisfactorily completing four modules, apply to exit with a Post-graduate Diploma in Educational Studies.
-Any student, who is awarded the Postgraduate Diploma, automatically forfeits progression to the M.Ed. at any later stage.
+Those students who, for any reason, do not wish to continue to the dissertation on the M.Ed. programme may, after satisfactorily passing four modules, apply to exit with a Post-graduate Diploma in Educational Studies.

 Master in Education

 Option 1 (Full-time)

 Option 3 (Part-time)

 - Please note that all fees quoted above are for guidance only, fees can be confirmed with the Financial Services Division.

 The closing date for applications for the academic year 2014/15 is the 31st May 2014.
 Applications for all specialisms for 2014/15 can be made through the web portal system at: http://www.tcd.ie/courses/postgraduate/faculty/subjects.php?sub=AHS-ED